-As has been spotlighted by the UK government's Heat and Buildings Strategy, a key area of change in the energy system will be the decarbonisation of heat.
+As has been spotlighted by the UK government's Heat and Buildings Strategy, a key aspect of the energy transition will be the decarbonisation of heat.

-The four DFES scenarios model a variety of decarbonisation pathways, all showing a large increase in domestic heat pump deployment in the medium and long term.
+The four DFES scenarios model a variety of heat decarbonisation pathways, all showing a large increase in domestic heat pump deployment in the medium and long term.

-The South Wales licence area currently has around 100,000 homes heated electrically, including around 7,000 domestic heat pumps.
-This equates to around 0.7% of all homes in the licence area having a heat pump, just below the national average of 1%.
+The South Wales licence area currently has around 700,000 homes heated electrically, including around 7,000 domestic heat pumps.
+This equates to c.0.7% of all homes in the licence area having a heat pump, which is below the national average of just over 1%.

 There is a dramatic shift to low carbon heating in all net zero compliant scenarios, with deployment of domestic and non-domestic heat pumps accelerating throughout the 2020s.
 Under Consumer Transformation, almost 90% of homes are primarily heated by a heat pump in 2050.